MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/hpn/hpn-hardware-only-features.md

 ms.date: 09/12/2018
 ---

 # Hardware Only (HO) features and technologies

+> Applies to: Azure Stack HCI, version 20H2

 These hardware accelerations improve networking performance in conjunction with the software but are not intimately part of any software feature.
 Examples of these include Interrupt Moderation, Flow Control, and Receive-side IPv4 Checksum Offload.
+To learn more, see [Host network requirements for Azure Stack HCI](/azure-stack/hci/concepts/host-network-requirements.md).

 >[!TIP]
 >SH and HO features are available if the installed NIC supports it.
 The feature descriptions below will cover how to tell if your NIC supports the feature.